 To have fully engaged with your creativity means owning a part of yourself that is untouchable by opinion.
 It is tantamount to personal spiritual realization.
 NOTHING and NO ONE can take it away from you.

 Not that they won’t try.
 But when faced with the choice between meeting public approval and fully embodying the vivid, technicolor existence that you were born for, it becomes easy to shrug and walk away from other people’s demands for conformity, their litmus tests for belonging, or their controlling criticism.

-It's not always a easy path, and the truth is that you may never be popular.
+It’s not always an easy path, and the truth is that you may never be popular.
 (At least, not in your lifetime.)
 But you will be truly living.

 And honestly, what more do you want out of life?

 There's no greater honor for a writer that the time and attention of a thoughtful reader.
 If you've enjoyed your visit here and would like to support my work, please know that anything you offer is accepted with gratitude: